regiregi22/RaspiNail/raspibolt_21_security.md

 ## Increase your open files limit

-In case your RaspiBolt is swamped with internet requests (honest or malicious due to a DDoS attack), you will quickly encounter the `can't accept connection: too many open files` error.
+In case your RaspiNail is swamped with internet requests (honest or malicious due to a DDoS attack), you will quickly encounter the `can't accept connection: too many open files` error.
 This is due to a limit on open files (representing individual tcp connections) that is set too low.

 Edit the following three files, add the additional line(s) right before the end comment, save and exit.